faye/websocket-driver-ruby/README.md

 Due to this design, you get a lot of things for free.
 In particular, if you hook this module up to some I/O object, it will do all of this for you:

-* Select the correct server-side protocol handler to talk to the client
+* Select the correct server-side driver to talk to the client
 * Generate and send both server- and client-side handshakes
 * Recognize when the handshake phase completes and the WS protocol begins
 * Negotiate subprotocol selection based on `Sec-WebSocket-Protocol`